danielbodnar/awesome-stars/README.md

 ## aws

+- [nanlabs/devops-reference](https://github.com/nanlabs/devops-reference) - This repository contains different infrastructure components, CI/CD pipelines, automation tools among other resources that are used in different projects here at NaN Labs.
+- [aws/jsii](https://github.com/aws/jsii) - jsii allows code in any language to naturally interact with JavaScript classes.
+It is the technology that enables the AWS Cloud Development Kit to deliver polyglot libraries from a single codebase!
+- [tmspzz/Rome](https://github.com/tmspzz/Rome) - Carthage cache for S3, Minio, Ceph, Google Storage, Artifactory and many others
+- [philips-labs/terraform-aws-github-runner](https://github.com/philips-labs/terraform-aws-github-runner) - Terraform module for scalable GitHub action runners on AWS
 - [sst/sst](https://github.com/sst/sst) - Build modern full-stack applications on AWS
 - [jtyers/aws-policy-generator](https://github.com/jtyers/aws-policy-generator) - Simple CLI-driven and YAML-driven AWS policy generation
 - [smithy-lang/awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.